Skip to main content

 Norwich has an abundance of incredible architecture spanning 1000 years

-Arrive in the Norwich in the afternoon, drop your bags off and settle in.
+Arrive in Norwich in the afternoon, drop your bags off and settle in.

-Admire the abundance of architecture.
-From our glass-fronted Forum and Art Deco City Hall to grand medieval churches, a flint-knapped guildhall and elegant Georgian gems.
+As you stroll our city streets, admire the abundance of architecture.
+From our glass-fronted Forumwhich reflects the impressive facade of St Peter Mancroft in golden sunlight, and Art Deco City Hall to grand medieval churches, a flint-knapped guildhall and elegant Georgian gems framed by blossoming trees..
 Norwich’s history is everywhere you look and ready to charm you.

 Yalm is a buzzing food hall in our beautiful Royal Arcade

 Make your way to Jarrolds, our flagship independent department store.
 Each floor is home to a wonderful selection of well-known names in fashion, lifestyle and more.
-On the ground floor, discover Store Folk- a showcase of local artisans and small businesses, then head downstairs to their food hall where a wealth of local delights awaits you.
-(Don’t go home without treating yourself to Norfolk-made spirits or chocolate!)
+On the ground floor, discover Store Folk- a showcase of local artisans and small businesses, then head downstairs to Jarrolds’ food hall where a wealth of local delights awaits you.
+Don’t go home without treating yourself to Norfolk-made chocolate or spirits (we love The English Whisky’s Norfolk Nog)- it’s also a lovely spot to treat yourself to a sharing platter and glass of local wine!

-From here, head along Gentleman’s Walk to our Art Nouveau Royal Arcade.
-Beautiful tiles lead you past eye-catching windows to Yalm, a buzzing food hall and popular foodie destination.
+From here, head along Gentleman’s Walk to our Art Nouveau Royal Arcade designed by local architect George SkipperIts beautiful tiles lead you past eye-catching windows to Yalm, a buzzing food hall and popular foodie destination- and a spot to bookmark for dinner.
+When it’s warmer, look out for their zesty orange tables where you can sit alfresco and bask in the last rays of the setting sun.

-Outside, their zingy orange tables offer alfresco dining.
 Inside, an array of global kitchens serves mouthwatering dishes for you to choose from.
 Long tables hum with anticipation.
 All you have to do is order through the QR code!
-We suggest a bowl of steaming ramen, followed by a creamy crepe cheesecake- yum!
+We suggest a selection of zingy tacos, followed by a creamy vanilla crepe cheesecake and topped with a tart homemade berry compote– yum!

 Enjoy a great evening of entertainment at Norwich Playhouse

 And beforehand, you can sip on a drink in the Playhouse Bar.
-Its speak easy-style interior is cosy and quirky, while the leafy terrace is always popular with locals.
+Its speak easy-style interior is cosy and quirky, while the leafy terrace is always humming with localsilluminated in the fading light by twinkling fairy lights and the glow of heaters.

 Paul Dickson Tour/ Norwich Cathedral/ WinePress